brandonburkett/web-developer-exercise/README.md

 docker-compose exec php php artisan key:generate
 ```

+Note: If you already have PHP installed, it should be fine as long as it is version 7.3.x

 ### JavaScript
-After install NVM and node 12.16.1, running `nvm use` on project root will select the Node version for the project.
+After install NVM and Node, running `nvm use` on project root will select the Node version for the project.
 Then install dependencies with NPM.
 ```
 npm install
 ```